jhnemogap/front-end_200409/README.md

 **NOTE**: It was decided to make some visual improvements to the mockup to improve the presentation on different device sizes, specifically increasing the font size accordingly.

+### Documentation

+For this stage of the project, the html and css documentation was done in the same files with internal comments.

+The javascript files received internal comments using the base tag naming used by projects like `documentjs` or `JSDoc`; but without installing any dependency at the moment.

 ### Proposed file structure

 - **`index.html`**: all html web page in and entry point